ddnexus/pagy/docs/extras/calendar.md

 time units.

 You can add one or more levels with keys like `:year`, `:quarter`, `:month`, `:week`, `:day`.
-Each key must be set to the hash of the variables that will be used to initialize the relative `Pagy::Calendar::*` object.
+Each key must be set to the hash of the options that will be used to initialize the relative `Pagy::Calendar::*` object.
 Use an empty hash for default values.
 E.g.: `year: {}, month: {}, ...`.

-!!!warning Do not set `:page`, `:page_sym`, `:params` and `:period` keys That variables for the calendar objects are managed automatically by the extra.
+!!!warning Do not set `:page`, `:page_sym`, `:params` and `:period` keys That options for the calendar objects are managed automatically by the extra.
 Setting them explicitly has no effect.
 (See also [Calendar params](#calendar-params) for solutions in case of conflicts) !!!